rossorilo/Portfolio/_projects/20-camper.md

 ## The Beginning
 After COVID19 evacuated me from the Peace Corps, I spent the following season working a covid friendly job and supporting trails in my hometown.
-At the same time, my family was getting rid of our old pop-up camper, which I promptly snatched up.
-Can't get rid of it that easily! (cue hoarding tendencies)
+At the same time, my family was getting rid of our old pop-up camper, which I bought and started renovating.

 Before pictures:
 {% include gallery id="gallery1" %}